The Ingenious Power of Partnership

-Invent Penn State is a coordinated effort that spans the university’s 24 campuses, all academic colleges, including the College of Medicine and Penn State Law, and our numerous institutes and centers.
+Invent Penn State, hosted in the Office of Entrepreneurship and Commercialization, is a coordinated effort that spans the university’s 24 campuses, all academic colleges, including the College of Medicine and Penn State Law, and our numerous institutes and centers.
 Countless Penn Staters, community leaders and industry partners have contributed to developing what quickly has become a burgeoning entrepreneurship ecosystem at Penn State, one that provides resources and support to faculty, staff, student and community innovators.

-Many thanks to Penn State vice president for research Neil Sharkey and his team, Commonwealth Campus chancellors and their innovation hub teams and our many collaborators who are developing new resources daily.
+Many thanks to Penn State senior vice president for research Lora G. Weiss and her team, Commonwealth Campus chancellors and their innovation space teams, and our many collaborators who are developing new resources daily.
 The Invent Penn State initiative would not be possible without this ingenious power of partnership.

 “Alone we can do so little; together we can do so much.”Helen Keller

-James Delattre serves as Assistant Vice President for Research and Director of the Office for Entrepreneurship and Commercialization where he leads overall program development for the Invent Penn State initiative and leads commercialization strategy, resources and support for Penn State’s startup pipeline and innovationhub program.
+James Delattre serves as Associate Vice President for Research and Director of the Office for Entrepreneurship and Commercialization where he leads overall program development for the Invent Penn State initiative and leads commercialization strategy, resources and support for Penn State’s startup pipeline and innovation space program.